serodriguez68/clean-architecture/part-5-1-architecture.md

 #### The pitfall of micro-services by default

-It has become increasingly popular for teams to default to micro-services* since day 1 a project.
+It has become increasingly popular for teams to default to micro-services* since day 1 of a project.

 Dealing with distributed systems and network service boundaries is very difficult.
 This is a waste of effort and resources when there is no good